 On February 20, Kauai police arrested Vallow on a $5 million warrant from Madison County, Idaho.
 She has been charged with two felony counts of desertion and nonsupport of dependent children; arrests and seizures — resisting or obstructing officers; criminal solicitation to commit a crime; and contempt of court — and willful disobedience of court process or order, per the Kauai police department.

-On the morning of June 8, local law enforcement and the FBI traveled to Daybell’s home, where they executed a search warrant, East Idaho News reported.
+In June, local law enforcement and the FBI traveled to Daybell’s home, where they executed a search warrant, East Idaho News reported.
 In the ensuing hours, police took Daybell into custody and confirmed that human remains had been found on his property.
+Days later, police announced that the remains belonged to JJ and Tylee.

 A number of other people close to the couple have mysteriously died.